nkosakul/copy-cat/README.md

 # Copy Cat

-A VSCode extension that stores your clipboard to a history and hands it back to you, whenever you want it.
+Stores your clipboard to a history and hands it back to you, whenever you want it.

 -----------------------------------------------------------------------------------------------------------
 ## Features